SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 Now you won't actually see "cricket" as your response, but you will see a 500 status code and be stuck guessing what it is that went wrong.

 Enter the power of the inspector!
-We don't want to have to handle every single error possiblity in its own unique API response, rather we want to have one central response wrapper that handles all of the heavy lifting for us so our consumers get consistent responses, every time.
+We don't want to have to handle every single error possiblity in its own unique API response - rather we want to have one central response wrapper that handles all of the heavy lifting for us, so that our consumers get consistent responses, every time.

-Ok, doing this all over again.
 Here are both requests from above using our default inspector:

 ```javascript
 http://localhost:49699/api/example/cars